 585 Salida Way, Aurora, CO 80011

 Graduates pursue careers as computer and information scientists, software engineers, and systems analysts.
 The program emphasizes effective problem-solving skills in creating complex software systems and solving organizational issues.
 Students learn soft skills, too, including communicating with clients and supervisors.

 Transfer of credits is allowed up to 90 credits, but the admission process is quite competitive.
-Applicants should have at least 2.8 GPA and at least 980 (SAT) or 18 (ACT) scores.
+Applicants should have at least a 2.8 GPA and at least 980 (SAT) or 18 (ACT) scores.
 This is a 120-credit program consisting of general education, core degree, and elective courses.

 Graduates are eligible to take the certification exams for C++ Certified Associate Programmer, Java SE 8 Programmer, and the Oracle Certified Associate.
 The career-driven program means students acquire marketable skills.